MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-2-Agency-Rules-Practice-Procedure/section-2.4.md

 (5) Special assistants (as defined in § 2.322);

-(6) The General Counsel, the Solicitor, the Associate General Counsel for Licensing and Regulation, and employees of the Office of the General Counsel under the supervision of the Solicitor;
+(6) The General Counsel, the Solicitor, the Deputy General Counsel for Rulemaking and Policy Support, and employees of the Office of the General Counsel under the supervision of the Solicitor;

 (7) The Secretary and employees of the Office of the Secretary; and